omnilaboratory/OmniBOLT-spec/README.md

 # Chapters

 We not only just list messages and arguments that are used in our implementation, we also complete content that explains why we do so.
-Most of this spec is strictly follow the rules defined in lightning white paper.
+Most of this spec is strictly follow the rules/logics defined in the lightning white paper.
 The original paper may be hard to read for our programmers, so we draw some diagrams for better understanding.
 Hope it helps :-)

 OmniBOLT #01: Base Protocol